-Flow-based phase space tomography may be able to approach maximum-entropy solutions to unexplored problems.
-First, MENT-Flow may be able to reconstruct $n$-dimensional distributions from high-dimensional projections ($m > 2$).
-Such problems are of theoretical interest but also have some practical relevance.
+We now discuss possible extensions to new problems.
+First, it may be possible to fit $n$-dimensional distributions to $m$-dimensional projections when $m > 2$.
+This problem is of theoretical interest but also has some practical relevance.
 3D and 4D projections can be measured relatively quickly using slit-screen-dipole measurement systems in low-energy hadron accelerators \cite{Cathey_2018, Ruisard_2020, Hoover_2023}.
-Projections may be \textit{partial}, i.e., defined within a slice along other dimensions.
-The differentiable kernel density estimation needed to simulate the projections will perform poorly in these cases, so we propose to draw samples from the measured projections and minimize a statistical distance between these samples and samples from the flow.
+We propose to draw samples from the measured projections and minimize a differentiable statistical distance between these samples and samples from the normalizing flow.

-Next, a particularly interesting application of maximum-entropy tomography is to intense hadron beams.
-Since space charge can generate highly nonlinear self-fields that depend on the 3D spatial distribution, knowledge of the full 6D phase space distribution is needed to predict the evolution of intense beams.
-A common measurement setup is to place the reconstruction location upstream of the measurement location, thereby allowing low-dimensional measurements under varying transport conditions (e.g. quadrupole scan) to obtain more information about the beam at the reconstruction point.
-Introducing transport renders the tomography problem a significant challenge for intense beams because the forward process depends on self-fields of the unknown phase space distribution.
-With MENT-Flow, it may be possible to include space charge in the beam dynamics using differentiable space charge models \cite{Qiang_2023}.
-We also plan to pursue tomography under intense space charge with conventional MENT, which may provide a benchmark for MENT-Flow results.
+Second, an interesting application of maximum-entropy tomography is to intense hadron beams, in which particles respond to both applied and self-generated electromagnetic fields.
+Phase space tomography is a significant challenge for such beams because the forward process depends on the unknown initial distribution.
+We do not know if the maximum-entropy distribution is unique in this case.
+Including space charge in the GPSR forward process may be possible using differentiable space charge solvers \cite{Qiang_2023}.

-Finally, quantifying reconstruction uncertainty will be a crucial step for the operational use of high-dimensional phase space tomography.
-Of particular interest are Bayesian methods, where a prior probability is assigned to every possible phase space distribution and updated after observing the data.
-(The principle of maximum entropy claims that the prior should increase as a function of entropy \cite{Skilling_1991}, so the strategy in this paper remains correct if we must select a single distribution.)
-Several authors have used generative models to solve inverse image reconstruction problems via Bayesian posterior sampling \cite{Mardani_2023}.
-Perhaps similar methods could be applied to our case.
+Finally, quantifying reconstruction uncertainty is a crucial step for the operational use of phase space tomography.
+In this paper, we defined a prior probability distribution $\rho(\vect{x})$ over the phase space coordinates $\vect{x}$.
+We may also define a prior over the space of distribution functions.
+In practice, the phase space distribution is parameterized by $\vect{\theta} \in \mathbb{R}^N$, so we may write the prior as $\mathcal{P}(\vect{\theta})$.
+The set of discretized measurements, i.e., histograms, can be expressed as a another parameter vector $\vect{d} \in \mathbb{R}^M$.
+Bayesian inference provides the update from prior to posterior: